Blendify/blender-manual/blender_docs/manual/editors/python_console.rst

 See the `bpy.ops <https://www.blender.org/api/blender_python_api_current/bpy.ops.html>`__ API documentation
 for a list of all operators.

-Lets create a set of five Cubes in the 3D Viewport.
+Lets create a set of five Cubes in the 3D View.
 First, delete the existing Cube object by selecting it and pressing :kbd:`X`